 Make your decision

-After you've weighed your options, you should have all the info you need to pick the real estate niche best for you.
+After you've weighed your options, you should have all the info you need to pick the real estate niche that's best for you.
 From there, you'll connect with a lender to discuss financing options and a real estate agent to look at available listings.
 Before you know it, you'll be on your way to buying your first investment property.

 Remember: A real estate niche is not set in stone.
-If you don't end up liking the niche you've picked, you can always change it.
+If you end up not liking the niche you've picked, you can always change it.
 In fact, you may end up picking a second niche down the road to diversify your portfolio.

 The Millionacres bottom line